SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 ..
 XXX Make async asyncDetached and Task.Handle above into live links

 ..
-    ◊ When to make a method do its work in a detached task versus making the method itself async?
+XXX Add some conceptual guidance abeut when to make a method do its work in a detached task versus making the method itself async?
-    (Pull from 2021-04-21 notes from Ben's talk.)
+   (Pull from my 2021-04-21 notes from Ben's talk rehearsal.)

 .. _Concurrency_TaskCancellation: